cirosantilli/python-cheat/virtualenv/readme.md

-Allows you to run programs in a controlled virtual environment.
-This includes the possibility to control:
+Allows you to run programs in an environment where Python aspects are controlled This includes the possibility to control:

 - python interpreter version
 - version of each installed python module

-This allows to control environments so that program behaviour is reproducible.
+This allows to control environments so that program behavior is reproducible.
 This is fundamental for example for Paas services, where you want to be sure that your local tests reflect what happens on the server.

+virtualenv can only control Python aspects.
+If you need even more control over the system, the only way is to use a fully blown virtual machine like VirtualBox. virtualenv is faster and more convenient if you only need to control Python characteristics.

 Install virtualenv with pip: